BartPermentier/al-toolbox/README.md

 - ALTB: Change Object Prefix
     - This will only change the prefix of object names and fields.
-    So not from actions, events subscribers, parts on pages, keys...
+    So not for actions, events subscribers, parts on pages, keys...

 ## Before After
 ![BeforeAfter](resources/BeforeAfter.png)